 Robert put together a proposal and his agent took the proposal to Hamish Hamilton who straight away saw the value of such a book.
 And how exciting it is to be working with them on such an amazing project.

-My hope is that between us we can make a book for all ages, a book that reads aloud to delight the ear, with images that dance in the heart.
+Two years on, and my hope is that between us we have a book for all ages, a book that reads aloud to delight the ear, with images that dance in the heart.
 Spells for sleeping and dreaming wild places deep into the dreams of people.